top of page

 Metamaterials for implants

-We develop a computational framework to generate patient-specific “architected” implants that are obtained by introducing fine-tuned porosity in clinically approved materials.
-We use modern computational methods and patient-specific data to create implants with target mechanical behavior that can optimally match patients’ morphology and minimize the risk of failure and reoperations.
+Using modern computational methods and patient-specific data, we aim to create implants with target mechanical behavior that can optimally match patients’ morphology and minimize the risk of failure and reoperations.

 Curious to know more?
 Go to the project website: